rohitishere1/rohitishere1.github.io/_posts/2014-03-16-request-redirection-to-another-host.md

 Sometimes it might be required that a request has to be redirected to another host, and that too if the request is a POST request, simple request redirection won't work there.
 A better way of doing it on Nginx is described below, by this way, you would be able to redirect all kinds of requests, to required host.

-go to required server module in your nginx configurations, and define the rules as below,
+Go to required server module in your nginx configurations, and define the rules as below,

 {% highlight nginx %}
 ################### REDIRECTIONS  ###########################